 If this sounds like you, then come and join like-minded people by choosing A Level Environmental Science.

 You will gain insights and an understanding of how geographical and biological components are connected in terms of the environment.

 This scientific subject will lead you to both answers and more questions, and sits particularly well alongside subjects like Biology, Chemistry and Geography.

 - The physical environment

 - Research methods

-It also provides you with the opportunity to enter new fields of study such as ecotoxicology, climatology, geobiology or marine biology.
+Environmental Science will prepare you to study ecology, wildlife conservation, environmental impact assessment, aquaculture, local government, town planning, geography and earth sciences.
+It also provides you with the opportunity to enter new fields of study, such as ecotoxicology, climatology, geobiology and marine biology.

 - Must meet overall entry criteria for A Level study